"Home - is where I want to be / But I guess I'm already there

 No quiz today and you need to get started right away.
 I usually stand at the door and give the handout with the poems to the students as they enter (and tell them to start looking at it right away).
 For more specifics on the actual poems and songs - see the notes below next to the Poems & Songs handout and the notes on my Lesson Notes on the Poems (in my handwriting - also found below)

 Give the students about 5-8 minutes to prepare their poems - you will need the rest of the time to go over them (and listen to the songs) as a class.
 Once they are done (or time is up) - you can begin tackling the poems together.
-By now, being the 6th time I've done poems before a book this way - the students are much more comfortable - and you'll be surprised how quickly they get through it - but even more - how intelligent their interpretation is.
+By now, being the 7th time I've done poems before a book this way - the students are much more comfortable - and you'll be surprised how quickly they get through it - but even more - how intelligent their interpretation is.

 Once you begin the discussion, remind students that they are to write notes directly on their handouts as the group is reading the poem aloud (always how they should begin their presentation).
 Anything is fine - but as always with poetry - What is the story?
 What is taking place?
 See my page On Poetry.
 They can link it to other things - but first we need to figure out what's happening in the poem.
 Here are the poems and songs See the PDF of my copy of the Poems with my Notes - for my take on the poems - the things I'd be sure to bring up.

-"A Child's Nightmare" by Robert Graves - Group 2
+"Happiness by Robert Hass - Group 3

 The bookmark for this novel has the titles of the poems on it - so it will bring this class - these ideas to the forefront as they are doing their reading.
-At the end of class, remind them of what is due- there will be a quiz - and to follow their bookmarks (which have those titles from the poems on them) and read ahead.
+At the end of class, remind them of what is due - there will be a quiz - and to follow their bookmarks (which have those titles from the poems on them) and read ahead.

 In most of my handouts that have text to be analyzed - I make sure to leave a wide margin for the students to write notes (both as they're reading and as we talk about the texts as a class).
 I will usually have these on a desk by the door and students will grab or be given one as they enter the room.
 These poems are given plenty of room for students to take notes on.

-Bookmark with Poem Titles on the Back Docx PDF
+Bookmark with Poem Titles Docx PDF

 These poems - really work well in a Remote setting.
 You do have to make sure that you have remote grouping set up.